15532th/avtdl/DESCRIPTION.md

 - monitoring other streaming platforms, such as Twitch and Twitcasting, for events of a channel going live
 - filtering new videos and streams by channel name, presence or absense of pre-defined keywords in video title or description, picking up only upcoming streams or only member-only content, deduplication of the same stream or video url coming from multiple sources
 - sending notifications to a Discord channel and/or as a Jabber message

-Refer to documentation for full list of available features and description of configuration process.